 Crawling problems are not without band-aid solutions, fixes often recommended, but which do not address the key causes.
 For example, some authors have recommended adding feldspar or silica to glazes to reduce crawling.
 But such solutions have minimal chance of helping without large additions.
 These are almost certain to change the fired character of the glaze.
 For example, most glazes are already close to crazing (or already crazing).
 Adding significant feldspar will make that worse.
 It will also affect gloss and melting temperature (feldspar is a melter).
 Adding some silica is fine if a glaze is really well melted already.
 But adding enough to dilute too-high clay content is certain to affect melt fluidity and gloss and thermal expansion.
-Excess raw clay in a glaze is by far best dealt with by reducing percentage of that raw clay, not diluting it with something else that changes the character.
+Excess raw clay in a glaze is by far best dealt with by reducing the percentage of that raw clay, not diluting it with something else that changes the character.
 Others blame dusty bisque ware, saying that it should be washed before glazing.
-Wetting bisque ware is counter productive, removing traces of dust to accommodate glazes which are 100% dust mixed with water makes little sense.
+Wetting bisque ware is counterproductive, removing traces of dust to accommodate glazes which are 100% dust mixed with water makes little sense.

 Sometimes glazes are made to crawl intentionally.
-One technique to make this happen is to add 15-20% magnesium carbonate (testing required to determine amount) to a low fire transparent glaze.
+One technique to make this happen is to add 15-20% magnesium carbonate (testing required to determine the amount) to a low-fire transparent glaze.

 This cone 6 white glaze is crawling on the inside and outside of a thin-walled cast piece.
 This happened because the thick glaze application took a long time to dry, this extended period, coupled with the ability of the thicker glaze layer to assert its shrinkage, compromised the fragile bond between dried glaze and fairly smooth body.
 There are several measures that can be taken to solve this problem.
 The ware could be heated before glazing, the glaze applied thinner, or glazing the inside and outside could be done as separate operations (with a drying period between).